-Used by fermenting soybeans, this Japanese soy sauce can be switched out for Bragg’s Amigos or regular soy sauce.
-It is often gluten-free (check your labels to make sure) and contains less sodium.
-It typically has a stronger umami flavor.
+Tamari: Used by fermenting soybeans, this Japanese soy sauce can be switched out for Bragg’s Amigos or regular soy sauce.
+It is often gluten-free (check your labels to ensure) and contains less sodium.
+It typically has a more robust umami flavor.

-Sriracha is a type of hot sauce (chili sauce) that has become super popular over the last few years.
-It goes incredibly well with eggs, rice, and meats making it an ideal topping for your egg roll in a bowl!
+Sriracha: Sriracha is a hot sauce (chili sauce) that has become super popular over the last few years.
+It goes incredibly well with eggs, rice, and meats, making it an ideal topping for your egg roll in a bowl!

-Although it is called an “egg roll,” eggs are not usually IN egg rolls.
+Eggs: Although called an “egg roll,” eggs are not usually IN egg rolls.
 They are used to make the wrapper.
 With that said, eggs are a popular ingredient for those on the keto diet AND are a staple ingredient in traditional Chinese fried rice.
-So if you want to pack this recipe even more filling, I recommend cracking an egg (or two) into your skillet at the very end and scramble them together with your meat and cabbage.
+So, if you want to pack this recipe even more filling, I recommend cracking an egg (or two) into your skillet at the very end and scrambling them together with your meat and cabbage.